 granted

-Provides a mapping that basically means that an owner permission will be transformed into a mask that includes all the masks below OWNER in hierarchy.
+Provides a mapping that means an owner permission will be transformed into a mask that includes all the masks below OWNER in the hierarchy.

-Here is an alternative example of isGranted that gives a more intuitive behavior to the commonly found example
+Here’s an alternative example of isGranted that gives a more intuitive behavior:

 use Symfony\Component\Security\Acl\Permission\BasicPermissionMap;